learntoswim/material-components-ios/components/Buttons/README.md

 </details>

 We recommend using [Material Theming](https://material.io/components/\Buttons/#theming) to apply your customizations across your application.
-For a full list of component properties, go to the API docs:"
+For a full list of component properties, go to the API docs.
-List the links to each API

 ## Outlined button